mirrorkeydev/Recipes/content/posts/no-noodle-lasagna.md

 7. When the “noodles” are done baking, cool in the fridge for about 20 minutes and then cut into thirds.
 This makes three perfectly sized “noodle” layers for an 8.5 X 4.5 X 2.5 loaf pan.

 #### Filling
-1. In a large skillet over medium-high heat, combine ground beef, minced onion, oregano, garlic powder, dried basil and a pinch of salt.
+1. In a large skillet over medium-high heat, combine ground beef, minced onion, oregano, garlic powder, dried basil, italian seasoning and a pinch of salt.
 Cook until the meat is browned.
 2. Drain excess fat from pan and add ¾ cup marinara sauce to meat.
 Reduce heat to low and simmer for 10 minutes.

 #### Combine